calliope-project/module_geo_boundaries/README.md

 A modular `snakemake` workflow built for [`clio`](https://clio.readthedocs.io/) data modules.

+## Using this module

+This module can be imported directly into any `snakemake` workflow.
+Please consult the integration example in `tests/integration/Snakefile` for more information.

 ## Development

 We use [`pixi`](https://pixi.sh/) for as our package manager for development.